 - No close contact with anyone who tested positive for COVID-19 in the last 15 days

 What is the protocol before and during the in person family visit?

-During the in person family visits, residents and family visitors must wear a mask and maintain social distancing of at least 6 feet from each other at all times.
-We ask that family visitors bring a mask with them, preferably medically-approved (surgical, N95, KN95).
+During the in person family visits, residents and family visitors who are not fully vaccinated must wear a mask and maintain social distancing of at least 6 feet from each other at all times.
 Family visitors must refrain from any physical contact including hugging and touching.

 Family visits will occur in a designated space.
 Any surfaces in direct contact with people will be cleaned and sanitized in between visits.
-Staff will be on hand to supervise these visits and ensure compliance with all infection control protocols.
+Staff will be on hand to assist and ensure compliance with all infection control protocols.

 Are family visitors allowed to bring food or other items for residents?

 We strongly discourage our families from bringing in any items for residents during their visit.
 Please note that any items may be subject to additional quarantine steps prior to being allowed inside.

 Are we allowed to bring pets to the visit?